Forming a US LLC from India: Complete Guide (2026)

 FEMA Penalties

-Non-compliance with FEMA reporting requirements can result in:
+Non-compliance with FEMA reporting can result in:

-- Penalty up to three times the amount involved in the contravention
+- Penalty up to three times the amount involved

 - Where the amount is not quantifiable, penalty up to INR 2 lakh

-- Compounding of offenses is available through RBI's compounding application process
+- Compounding available through RBI's compounding process

-Layer 2: Form 5472 — The $25,000/Year IRS Penalty
+Layer 2: Form 5472 โ The $25,000/Year IRS Penalty

-What is reported:
+What gets reported:

 - LLC details and foreign owner identification

-- Non-monetary transactions and transfers below fair market value
+- Non-monetary transactions and below-market transfers

-Due date: April 15 for calendar-year filers, with a 6-month extension available via Form 7004.
+The form cannot be filed electronically.
+Paper only, mailed to the IRS in Ogden, Utah.
+Due April 15 for calendar-year filers, with a 6-month extension via Form 7004.

-Layer 3: India Income Tax — Worldwide Income
+Layer 3: India Income Tax โ Worldwide Income

 Resident status (Section 6):